Alimir/wp-ulike/readme.txt

 </code>

 = How To Sort Most Liked Posts?  =
-* Use this query in your themes loop:
+* Make use of the following query on a loop:
 <code>
 $the_query = new WP_Query(array(
 	'post_status' => 'published',